nathfn/Compaya-SMS-Gateway/README.md

 smsRepository.SendSms(new[] { "4512345678" }, "Hello world!"
 "4587654321");

-Almost all interaction with the repositories will return an object which is a sub class of ResponseModel.cs.
+Almost all interaction with the repositories will return an object which is a subclass of ResponseModel.cs.
 This model will always return the following:

 .HttpStatusCode: The status code (if any) returned from the API call.
 This can be used to test against.
 See more about status codes here: https://api.cpsms.dk/documentation/index.html#errors

 .Exception: The exception thrown by the code (if any).
 Can be useful for debugging or logging.